hakanensari/structure/README.md

 [![travis](https://secure.travis-ci.org/hakanensari/structure.png)](http://travis-ci.org/hakanensari/structure)

-Structure is a Struct-like key/value container .
+Structure is a typed, nestable key/value container.

 It will shine in the ephemeral landscape of API-backed data.